gh-canon/stack-snippet-console/README.md

 # stack-snippet-console
 A simple console visualizer for the DOM.
 Intercepts console logging calls and routes the output to both the DOM and the console.

-This was developed to create an output console in the results pane of Stack-Snippets on the StackExchange network... but it should be generally applicable to other apps.
+This was developed for use in Stack-Snippets on the StackExchange network; though, it should be widely applicable.

 Notes:
 - All calls to `console.log()` (`info()`, `warn()`, `error()`, and `clear()`)  are passed along to the actual console